CerteKim/ovmf-with-vbios-patch/README.md

 # ovmf-with-vbios-patch

-Based on @marcosscriven's initial work.
+Based on @marcosscriven's and @bitthief's work.

 Automates the build of a patched OVMF image to be used with QEMU for NVIDIA GPU PCI/VFIO Passthrough.

 Additionally, adds support for Intel GVT-g / RAMFB, which finally allows emulating a hybrid GPU setup (Optimus).

-Tested and confirmed to work on Dell XPS 15 (9570).
+## TODO
+Adds support for Hackintosh.